 Club members also have access to curated book recommendations based on their defined focuses for their intentional bookshelves, exclusive printables and resources, and are welcome to participate in our private community for purposeful parents.

 March’s Featured Club Guest – Melissa Hammersley

 Listen to a snippet of our interview (club members get the full interview in video form!)

 Our guest of honor for March 2018 is Melissa Hammersely.
 A SCAD educated graphic designer and professional patent illustrator, Melissa is the co-founder and CDO of Novel Effect.
 She loves baking, is obsessive about her markers, and can be seen debating with her daughter to eat something other than blueberries.

-Join the Intentional Book Club for full access to the insightful interview with Melissa (where we discuss the value of an immersive reading experience and the place of tech in the reading session.
+Premium book club members have full access to the insightful interview with Melissa (where we discuss the value of an immersive reading experience and the place of tech in the reading session.